Agent (video game): Development

 On 15 August 2011, Leigh Donoghue, a former Rockstar North environmental artist, who had worked on Grand Theft Auto IV and Agent, posted the first images of Agent on his online resume.
 The shots show a character as well as various indoor environments from the game.
 Both of the images mention that they were made in 2009.
 On 1 August 2012, when asked about Agent at Take-Two Interactive's financial report for the first quarter of 2013, chairman and CEO Strauss Zelnick said "we haven't announced anything about that title".

 With the announcement of the PlayStation 4 on 20 February 2013, there was an expectation that Agent may have moved to become a PlayStation 4-exclusive title.
 However, there was no mention of the game at the launch, while developer Rockstar North had signed up to support the PlayStation 4.
 When asked whether Agent was still a PlayStation 3 title during a roundtable media session that followed the press conference for the PlayStation 4's reveal, Sony Worldwide Studios boss Shuhei Yoshida said: "You are asking the wrong person.
 I have some knowledge, but I'm not in a position to talk about it."

 In July 2013, Take-Two Interactive renewed its trademarks for the "Agent" name.
 In December 2015, a few new screenshots from between 2009 and 2010 were leaked by former Rockstar North artist Darren Charles Hatton on his online portfolio.
 The artist said that the art team was taken off the Agent project and reassigned to Grand Theft Auto V, adding that he was "not sure if this project will ever be published".
 On 5 December 2016, Take-Two Interactive again renewed the "Agent" trademark.
 On 27 August 2017, images of concept art were allegedly leaked online, including depictions of a snowy alpine setting and apparent character sketches.
 On 19 November 2018, the United States Patent and Trademark Office declared the "Agent" trademark as abandoned.
-As of October 2021, the official website for Agent redirects to Rockstar Games' official website and the game is no longer listed on Rockstar's games page.
+As of October 2021, the official website for Agent redirects to Rockstar Games's official website and the game is no longer listed on Rockstar's games page.

+According to Obbe Vermeij, former technical director at Rockstar North, the studio was initially split between developing Grand Theft Auto and Agent, and the pressure to complete Grand Theft Auto V led Agent's team to be reassigned.
+In an October 2025 interview with Lex Fridman, Dan Houser said he believed that game's film-like story could not work in Rockstar's open-world format.